Critiquing My Raid Log Template

 Basic Recording & Viewing

 This is made easy, a primary objective of FinStarty's overall usage.
-The comment type is selected, and write your comment and the first step is taken.
+The comment type is selected, and you can now write your comment.
+This marks the first step.

 These are displayed in the order they are made and are easily filterable on the type of comment you have made.